atomist-attic/common-editors/README.md

     If a value is not provided, the value of the `project_name` parameter is used.
 *   `group_id`: Maven group ID, e.g., "com.pany.project".
-*   `project_name`: A valid GitHub repository name.
+*   `name`: A valid GitHub repository name.
 It must be 21 characters or less to avoid truncating name when the its Slack channel is created.
 *   `version`: [Semantic version][semver] of the project.
 Default value is "0.1.0".